Joewizy/fixtrail/README.md

 FixTrail creates a private workspace for each browser session.
 Supabase stores the workspace’s users, projects, conversations, and memory receipts; Walrus Memory stores the encrypted memory blobs.
 The browser keeps only an opaque session cookie.

 To open the same workspace on another browser or device, use **Settings & access → Generate access key** and restore that key there.
 If cookies are cleared, or the app is opened in a new browser without restoring an access key, FixTrail creates a new empty workspace.
 Access keys are bearer credentials: keep them private and generate a new one if exposed.

+Memory is scoped to each project within its workspace:

+- **New conversation, same project and workspace:** with memory enabled, FixTrail can recall relevant confirmed memories from earlier conversations.
+- **Same workspace restored on another browser or device:** its existing projects and saved memories remain available.
+- **Different workspace or project:** memories are separate and are not automatically shared.
+Creating a new workspace does not erase the original workspace's saved memories; restore the original workspace to access them.

+FixTrail recalls selected facts, not every previous message.
+Memories must have a confirmed Walrus save and must not be marked outdated to be included in recall.

 Built for **Walrus Session 8: Chatbots That Remember**.